vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 translates the legend as ‘Coin of the Sibi ´ janapada of the Madhyamikā country’.
 This distinguishes the Sibis of Nagarī from those of the Punjab.
 Bhandarkar ´ (and historians after him) had little doubt that Madhyamikā ‘was the old name of Nagarī and also the district around it’.
 4

-Five inscriptions have been reportedly found in Nagarī and surroundings, one of them is the famous Ghos.¯un. d.ī Well Stone Inscription,5 recording the establish ment of a stone enclosure around the Nārāyan. a Vāt.ikā, which was dedicated to the two gods Sam. kars.an. a and Vāsudeva.
+Five inscriptions have been reportedly found in Nagarī and surroundings, one of them is the famous Ghos.¯uṇd.ī Well Stone Inscription,5 recording the establish ment of a stone enclosure around the Nārāyaṇa Vāt.ikā, which was dedicated to the two gods Sam. kars.aṇa and Vāsudeva.
 The site of this Vāt.ikā has been identified by Bhandarkar (1920, 128 ff.) with the so-called Elephant Pen of Ak bar (Hāthī-bād. ā), ‘half a mile east of the village [Nagarī]’.
-Bhandarkar found here, among other things, a stone with grafitto reading: śrīvis.n. upādābhyām. in seventh-century characters.
+Bhandarkar found here, among other things, a stone with grafitto reading: śrīvis.ṇupādābhyām. in seventh-century characters.
 6

 For our present purpose, the inscription reportedly found ‘not far from the shrine of Mahādeva’ is of greater relevance.
 It is dated 481 in the Kr.ta (= Vikrama) Era, corresponding to ad 424.
-It records ‘the erection of a temple to Vishnu by the three Baniā brothers’, Satyaś¯ura, Srugandha (Srīgandha ?) ´ and Dāsa, and thus testifies to a Vis.n. u temple, established at or near the site of the Mahādeva temple during the reign of Emperor Kumāragupta.
+It records ‘the erection of a temple to Vishnu by the three Baniā brothers’, Satyaś¯ura, Srugandha (Srīgandha ?) ´ and Dāsa, and thus testifies to a Vis.ṇu temple, established at or near the site of the Mahādeva temple during the reign of Emperor Kumāragupta.
 7 At this time Western Mālava was under control of the feudatory Early Aulikara prince (nr.pati) Viśvavarman, who was ruling from Daśapura (Mandasor), c.
 100 km to the south of Nagarī.
 8

 Some fragments belonging to the Gupta period were discovered by Bhan darkar in the area: two capitals of pillars with addorsed lions and bulls (in the Kaṅkālī Mātā shrine in Nagarī village).
 Other pillars and images were found c.
 4 km southeast of Nagarī at the shrine of Sād. ¯u Mātā.
 9